Or, four bell towers issuant from base Gules, windows Or.

 Bearer: Leonor Princess of Asturias.

-Arms emblazoned by me, highlighted with lights and shadows, outlined in Sable, with a semi-circular outer contour and with a metal beaten finishing.
+Coat of arms emblazoned by me, highlighted with lights and shadows, outlined in Sable, with a semi-circular external shape and with a freehand finish.

 Gules, a lion rampant Or, charged with a pallet gemel chequey Argent and Sable.
 Motto: «Quem Timebo» Sable with initial letters Gules over a scroll Argent.